 Again, this one has the rakes.
 They're steel rakes, but have the same problems all automatic litter boxes have: the rakes get stuck, the litter tie waste bags don't properly fit and needs to be taped down, the rakes miss a lot of clumps, and, you guessed it, the motor dies prematurely.

-Others with rakes: Scoopfree Automatic Cat Litter Box and Tidy Cats Breeze Cats Litter Box System.
-Just say: “NO!” to the rakes!
+Other Boxes With Rakes: Scoopfree Automatic Cat Litter Box and Tidy Cats Breeze Cats Litter Box System.
+Just say “NO” to the rakes!

 If you enjoy sleeping with cat granules, constantly getting them stuck on your feet, and using your vacuum cleaner day and night, then you're in luck with the Cat Genie.
 The granules are very light and there is no litter that's worse in the tracking department.
 Since the litter is continually being tracked everywhere, you WILL need to buy more of the granules, which aren't cheap.
 Couple that with purchasing the sani-solution with your initial investment and you're in for quite an expense.

-From time to time the rake misses some cat poop.
-Imagine how stinky it becomes when that leftover feces is then blown dry in the bowl.
-It literally stinks up the whole house...
+From time to time, the rake misses some cat poop.
+Imagine how stinky it becomes when leftover feces are then blow-dried in the bowl.
+It literally stinks up the whole house.

 Additionally, it's noisy and many cats are afraid of it and simply won't use it.
 Owners also complain that it begins beeping in the middle of the night when the error detection warning goes on.
 It has to be manually reset to turn off the alarm.
 Cats are not going near a beeping cat pan, trust me.